Tiffanyccchen/EDA-Modeling-to-Predict-IMDB-Ratings-before-release-2018/README.md

 A Complete Research Project for the College Student Research Program of Ministry of Technology

 ## Introduction
-EDA and Modeling to analyze and predict important factors of the IMDB score.
+EDA and Modeling to analyze and predict important factors of the IMDB score

 * Data:
    * Two sources: